kanakawai-maui/olelo-honua/README.md

 ## Code of Conduct

 We’re committed to fostering a welcoming and inclusive community.
-You can find our Code of Conduct [here](CODE_OF_CONDUCT.md).
+You can read our Code of Conduct [here](CODE_OF_CONDUCT.md).

 ## License